David Houghton (cricketer): Coaching career

 He served as the national head coach of Zimbabwe men's national cricket team during the 1990s and during his tenure as head coach, Zimbabwe reached Super Six round of the 1999 Cricket World Cup.

 Before becoming the coach of Derbyshire County Cricket Club, he coached Radlett Cricket Club in Hertfordshire.
-Whilst in this role his best achievement was taking Radlett to victory in the Evening Standard trophy which is London's most prestigious cricket competition.
+Whilst in this role his best achievement was taking Radlett to victory in the Evening Standard Trophy, a knockout competition for London club sides.

 He initially coached Derbyshire from 2004 until the middle of the 2007 season when he resigned.
 In 2009, he was appointed as director of national coaching of Zimbabwe cricket team as part of Zimbabwe Cricket’s rehabilitation efforts.
 He resumed the job role in August 2009 and served as technical director to national team and age group coaches.

 He returned as first team batting coach of Derbyshire in 2011 and served in the relevant position until 2013.
 During his stint as batting coach, Derbyshire was promoted to Division One of the County Championship after winning Division Two title in 2012.
 He also had brief coaching stints with Somerset, Worcestershire and Middlesex.

 He served Somerset in a similar role in 2014 (prior to the arrival of then director of cricket Matthew Maynard) before joining Middlesex for a four-year spell as batting coach on 10 November 2014.

 He was appointed to a newly created role as Head of Cricket by Derbyshire in September 2018 which took effect in October.
 He replaced Kim Barnett as coach of Derbyshire in 2018 who served as consultant coach of the club before stepping down.

 In September 2021, he resigned from the role of Derbyshire's head of cricket at the end of the 2021 county season which also brought an end to his third coaching spell with the club.

 In October 2021, he was appointed as Zimbabwe cricket's coaching manager and he is assigned with the task of developing and implementing coaching programs across all three formats of international cricket and levels of the game in Zimbabwe.
 He was also appointed as the head coach of Mountaineers side for the 2021–22 season.

-In June 2022, he replaced Lalchand Rajput as the national coach of Zimbabwean national cricket team and his appointment came just ahead of the 2022 ICC Men's T20 World Cup Global Qualifier B.
+In June 2022, he replaced Lalchand Rajput as the national coach of Zimbabwean national cricket team and his appointment came just ahead of the 2022 ICC Men's T20 World Cup Global Qualifier B. He resigned as head coach in December 2023, following Zimbabwe's failure to qualify for the 2024 T20 World Cup.